-(a) The role of the guardian ad litem is to represent the child's best interests by gathering facts and presenting facts for the court's consideration subject to the Tennessee Rules of Evidence.

-(b) The guardian ad litem shall not function as a special master for the court or perform any other adjudicative responsibilities.
+- (a) The role of the guardian ad litem is to represent the child's best interests by gathering facts and presenting facts for the court's consideration subject to the Tennessee Rules of Evidence.
+(See Section 8 of this Rule) - (b) The guardian ad litem shall not function as a special master for the court or perform any other adjudicative judicial or quasi-judicial responsibilities.